What is an MBA in Statistics

-Campus vs. Online MBA in Statistics Programs
+Campus vs. Online MBA Programs in Statistics

 Whether it’s a part-time Executive MBA, full-time online, or a traditional MBA program, B-Schools offer a variety of scheduling options for the working professional and the recent graduate.
 The online option is ideal for students that want a reputable program without geographic limitations.
 An MBA in Statistics allows students to enjoy program flexibility and thanks to the advances in technology, have enabled greater access to coursework all over the globe.

 With improvements made to eLearning and Blackboard educational technology platforms, the collaboration between professors and students has drastically improved the delivery of MBA content.
 There are nearly 3 million students currently enrolled in full-time online degree programs compared to 6 million students taking at least one online course as part of their degree program.
 B-Schools that fall into the category of “traditional” usually provide students with the option of taking a few online courses during their MBA in General Business program.